What is an Industrial Engineering Technologist?

 - Database software

 - Computer aided design CAD software

-How to Become an Industrial Engineering Technologist
+How do I Become an Industrial Engineering Technologist?

 The table below shows some of the most common industries where those employed in this career field work.